wormhole-foundation/wormhole/whitepapers/0015_notary.md

 ### Manual Override Risks
 The ability to manually manage delayed and blackholed messages provides operational flexibility but also introduces the risk of human error or malicious operator behavior.
-However, a VAA will only be crated for a message if supermajority of Guardians decide to process the message, as usual.
+However, a VAA will only be created for a message if a supermajority of Guardians decide to process the message, as usual.

 ## Future Enhancements